 The state of Washington still retains large stretches of pristine landscape where visitors can find some of the best natural ecosystems and wildlife in the region.
 Much of this land is protected by dozens of different parks and reserves, which you can read about here.

 - The Olympic National Park, situated to the north of the Olympic Peninsula, is a UNESCO World Heritage Site and one of the most popular destinations in the state.
-Amid nearly a million acres of temperate rainforests, coastlines, and glaciated mountains, visitors can sometimes catch a glimpse of bobcats, whales, dolphins, seals, lynxes, grizzly bears, wolverines, rodents, bald eagles, thrushes, owls, and numerous other kinds of wildlife.
+Amid nearly a million acres of temperate rainforests, coastlines, and glaciated mountains, visitors can sometimes catch a glimpse of bobcats, whales, dolphins, seals, lynxes, grizzly bears, wolverines, rodents, ticks, bald eagles, thrushes, owls, and numerous other kinds of wildlife.

 - Mount Rainier National Park, which covers around a quarter of a million acres near the city of Tacoma, was one of the first national parks ever established in the United States.
 Encompassing the famous volcano of Mount Rainier, the park is home to elk, coyotes, bobcats, beavers, foxes, marmots, pikas, mountain goats, rodents, falcons, eagles, owls, finches, and others.

 - Discovery Park, located directly on the Puget Sound waterfront, is the largest green space in Seattle.
 Apart from being a rich cultural center, the 20-acre park is also home to some 270 species of birds, as well as seals, coyotes, and other large mammals.

 - Flaming Geyser State Park, located along the Green River in King County, is a popular destination for kayakers, rafters, and canoeists.
 It’s actually named for a persistent flame, fueled by a methane gas pocket around a thousand feet deep.
 From October to December, people can catch or just observe the large Chinook, which migrate upstream to their spawning grounds.